holochain/docs-pages/src/concepts/4_public_data_on_the_DHT.md

 Let's talk about your source chain again.
 It belongs to you, it lives in your own device, and you can choose to keep it private.

 However, the value of most apps comes from their ability to connect people to one another.
 Email, social media, and team collaboration tools wouldn't be very useful if you kept all your work to yourself.
 Data that lives on your machine is also not very available; as soon as you go offline, nobody else can access it.
-Most users don't want to run their own servers, so we need a way to make data public data stick around.
+Most users don't want to run their own servers, so we need a way to make public data stick around.

 This is also the point where we run into integrity problems in a peer-to-peer system: when everybody is responsible for their own data, they can mess around with it any way they like.
-For a journal-based system, an agent could roll back a transaction or recall a vote and make it look like it never happened.
-In the last article we discovered that the signed source chain is resistant to third-party tampering, but not to tampering by its owner.
+In the last article we learned that the signed source chain is resistant to third-party tampering, but not to tampering by its owner.
+An agent could roll back a transaction or recall a vote and make it look like it never happened.

 And finally, forcing nodes to check the correctness of every piece of data they see seems inefficient.
 Surely we could speed things up for data that gets passed around a lot.